Hyundai Ioniq Hybrid MPG & CO2 emissions

 Hyundai Ioniq Hybrid MPG

-The Ioniq Hybrid’s official figures of 84g/km and 78.5mpg shame most diesel rivals, although it does trail behind the Toyota Prius.
+The Ioniq Hybrid’s official figures of 85g/km CO2 emissions and 62.8mpg fuel economy shame most diesel rivals, although it does trail behind the Toyota Prius on emissions.
 Real-world economy should be impressive, too, and you’ll likely manage over 50mpg with ease.

-Emissions of 84g/km are good by diesel car standards, but the Toyota Prius does undercut the Hyundai Ioniq Hybrid slightly with its 78g/km official figure (provided you have it on 15-inch wheels).
-It’s a shame that neither has free access to the London Congestion Charge Zone, as the electric and plug-in hybrid versions of the Ioniq do.
+The Ioniq's CO2 emissions of 85g/km are very good by diesel-car standards, but the Prius does undercut the Ioniq Hybrid slightly (provided you have it on 15-inch wheels).
+Neither gets free access to the London Congestion Charge Zone any more – for that you'll need a pure-electric or plug-in hybrid car.